sfaber34/scaffold-eth/README.md

 It's a hack job - definintly not coded in a very efficient way and the method of pulling system attributes at mint could easily be gamed.

-BUT it draws some spinny NFTs.
+BUT it draws some spinny solar system NFTs.
 Hopefully it's a jumping off point for something cooler.

 # 🏄‍♂️ Quick Start